whitemerry/phpkin/README.md

 ```php
 $tracer->trace();
 ```
-Now as you can see, requests to your website are generating new lines in logs/zipkin.log
+Now as you can see, you have new entries in the Zipkin's UI! :)

 #### Adding spans to trace
 As you already now, in Zipkin, you can store and visualize communication between 2 services (for example databases, microservices).